finbourne/lusid-sdk-java/sdk/docs/PortfolioGroupsApi.md

 <a id="buildTransactionsForPortfolioGroup"></a>
 # **buildTransactionsForPortfolioGroup**
-> VersionedResourceListOfOutputTransaction buildTransactionsForPortfolioGroup(scope, code, transactionQueryParameters, asAt, filter, propertyKeys, limit, page)
+> VersionedResourceListOfOutputTransaction buildTransactionsForPortfolioGroup(scope, code, transactionQueryParameters).asAt(asAt).filter(filter).propertyKeys(propertyKeys).limit(limit).page(page).execute();

 BuildTransactionsForPortfolioGroup: Build transactions for transaction portfolios in a portfolio group

 Build transactions for transaction portfolios in a portfolio group over a given interval of effective time.
 When the specified portfolio in a portfolio group is a derived transaction portfolio, the returned set of transactions is the  union set of all transactions of the parent (and any grandparents etc.) and the specified derived transaction portfolio itself.

 ### Example
 ```java